scneba/endesha/README.md

-Base Project for role management in Node
+Base Project for Endesha application